StudSec/Challenges-Examples/Documentation.md

 <optional description>
 ```

-subsubcategories are not supported.
+A nesting level deeper than subcategories is not supported.

 ## Checker.py
-C
 ```txt
 --challenges
 --categories